Bowling Party Hero Banner

 As you wander through the halls of the museum, you'll be transported back in time to ancient civilizations and medieval times.
 Take a stroll through the Scottish galleries and marvel at the impressive artifacts on display, from delicate pottery to intricate jewelry.
 Or, explore the Natural World galleries and come face to face with some of the world's most incredible creatures, including a towering T-Rex and a massive blue whale.

 But don't let the serious nature of the exhibits fool you - there's plenty of fun to be had at the National Museum of Scotland as well.
 Kids and adults will love the interactive displays, where they can get hands-on with science experiments and virtual reality experiences.
-And with a range of events and activities taking place throughout the summer, there's always something new and exciting to discover.
+And with a range of events and activities taking place throughout the year, there's always something new and exciting to discover.

-So why not take a break from the sun and head indoors to the National Museum of Scotland this summer?
 With its fascinating exhibits, interactive displays, and fun events, it's the perfect way to spend a day exploring the rich history and culture of this incredible country.

 9. Take a Day Trip to the Highlands